-FIE offers three exciting, academic weekend field trips exploring British history and culture.
+FIE offers two exciting, academic weekend field trips exploring British history and culture.
 Led by expert faculty, participants travel by train to unique towns to experience the sights, sounds, and tastes of the UK at great value.
 Check out the details below!

 Note: Students who are enrolled in Shakespeare and Elizabethan Literature, Contemporary British Theatre, Islam and the West, or Food, Society and Culture in Britain, will have early access to specific Study Tours taught by their faculty (any remaining places will be offered to all students via the Extra Curricular Calendar).

 THE REGISTRATION DEADLINE FOR THE KENT SPRING 2018 STUDY TOUR IS FRIDAY JANUARY 12, 2018.